 - And if (when) financial services appears in the media, organise a briefing for all your staff to discuss and plan your response.

 Send us your insights and Ah-hah! moments (we love to hear about ideas that are working for you!).
 Prizes for those we have not heard before.
 Some we have heard recently…

 - Use client photos in various updates, videos and social media articles, to present the personal side of what is very often an intangible product (financial planning).

 - “Measure what is measurable.
 Make measurable what is not”.

 Converting unique insight into practical, proven solutions

 We offer a wide range of services, linked by a common goal – to improve the ongoing profitability of advisory firms.
-You can check us out in a little more detail by visiting our website at www.businesshealth.com or simply by contacting our office at firstname.lastname@example.org
+For further information about our services you can visit our website at www.businesshealth.com or simply contact our office at firstname.lastname@example.org.